 Coordinated by the CDC, Canada's dairy sector operates under a managed supply structure whereby dairy production is controlled by defined quotas, pricing mechanisms, and dairy import limits.
 With a market size of approximately \$16 billion, the dairy industry makes up the 2nd largest segment of Canada's agriculture sector.
-The industry produces approximately 118.2 thousand tonnes of butter annually, and 160.4 thousand litres of hard ice cream.
+The industry produces approximately 113 thousand tonnes of butter annually, and approximately 152 thousand litres of hard ice cream.
 The vast majority of dairy products produced in Canada are for domestic consumption.

 Target markets for its products include grocery retailers and the food service industry including commercial kitchens and bakeries.
 Foothills has a network of over 400 grocery retailers, food distributors, and commercial service/food establishments from B.C. through to Manitoba, making them one of the market's leading providers of butter and ice cream products.
 Select retail and distribution partners include; Loblaws, Sobeys, Safeway, Ikea, Gordon Food Service, and Sysco.
-Foothill's top 10 customers are made up of a blend of grocery retailers and distribution companies and make up 64% of total revenue.

-Foothills has established its brand and market relationships over a 52-year period, creating significant barriers to entry for new market entrants wanting to establish new brands and products.
+Foothills has established its brand and market relationships over a 53-year period, creating significant barriers to entry for new market entrants wanting to establish new brands and products.
 Additionally, given that ice cream needs to be stored and transported in a frozen state, significant investment is required to create the infrastructure needed to handle products and deliver them to customers in short time frames.